“When you are content to be simply yourself and don’t compare or compete, everybody will respect you.” –Lao Tzu, founder of philosophical Taoism

 The answer is: “it depends on the breadth of the customer or stakeholder’s experience.”
 When considering this type of analysis, you should ask yourself the following:

 - Is it likely that the customer has broad experience with competitive brands across the category?
 If yes, proceed with an aggregate comparison.
 For example, a physician practice manager that works with multiple health insurers on a weekly, or even daily basis, would likely be comparing your performance to all other competitors when rating your brand.
-In this case, an aggregate comparison would be in order.
+In this case, an aggregate comparison would be in order, and may entail additional brand research in the future to help better reposition the brand as the demands of the market change.

 Depending on the context that the customer or stakeholder is operating in, the audiences included in the analysis should be considered and adjusted to match that particular experience.
 If the respondent is likely to have a broader view of the competition, use an aggregate approach to your analysis; if the respondent has a limited view, use a carve-out approach.